charles8191/netherite/README.md

+# Halted

+For multiple reasons, I am halting this project.
+Make an image based on Calcite and add your modifications to it, or switch to Kicksecure, secureblue, Tails, Qubes, or a GrapheneOS tablet.

 # :pick: Netherite

 Netherite is a secure & private operating system based on [Calcite](https://github.com/charles8191/calcite), a CentOS Stream-based immutable OS.
 It fills the gap for a secure, private, user-data-persistent, secure boot-capable, desktop OS.